lalcebo/docker-traefik-https/README.md

 # Create network that will be used
 docker network create docker-traefik-https

-# Create volume that will be used
-docker volume create docker-traefik-https

 # Create .env file that will be use by scripts.
 # NOTE: Remember edit for enable the apps & servers you want.
 cp .env.dist .env